 Good communication starts with good planning.
 Many of the discussions that arise during a project often revolve around just a few basic questions that keep repeating: who needs to do what?
 How?
 By when?
 Special collaboration solutions for project and task management focus on the efficient and quick answering of such questions.
 International teams, in particular, need clear instructions and a well-planned work schedule.

 Instead of sending countless emails back and forth to clarify questions of responsibility – which, by the way, can quickly scale into a problem if the project does not go as well as expected – the team can organize the work ahead, create tasks in a central location and delegate to team members.
 You can specify due dates and other details.
 Through clear responsibilities, framework conditions, and deadlines, which are visible to every project participant at any time, international teams can save countless emails and avoid unnecessary meetings.

-Another advantage of modern collaboration solutions like XELOS is that team communication is structured.
-And the best thing is that this is completely automated, without causing additional effort for the employees.
+Modern collaboration solutions like XELOS offer structured team communication, which is an interesting advantage.
+It is completely automated, so it doesn’t represent an additional effort for employees.
 The highlight: In XELOS, the discussion and exchange of documents take place directly on the respective document.

 Tasks can also be commented on in a simple manner.
 This also avoids unnecessary emails on a topic and involved colleagues can follow the discussion at any time.
 At the same time, the search for important project documents is simplified.